How to Get Sober, Step by Step

 1. Acknowledge You Have a Problem

 But along with admitting you have a problem, having a desire to change and improve is crucial.
+Certain behaviors or triggers can lead to substance use problems, so understanding what leads to addiction is an important step toward recovery.
 Those who know they struggle with drugs and alcohol but have no desire to change may not find success in rehab.

 Dual Diagnosis for Addiction and Mental Health Disorders